artemnikitin/devicefarm-ci-tool/README.md

 Example:`-wait`
 - ```checkEvery``` checks every X seconds for test run completion.
 Default value is 5 second.
 Example: `-checkEvery 15`
+- ```ignoreUnavailableDevices``` allows to consider test runs as passed for runs where tests passes on several devices, but some of devices were unavailable.
+Example: `-ignoreUnavailableDevices`

 #### Configuration file
 All parameters in the configuration file are optional.
 Configuration file is based on a syntax of [ScheduleRun](http://docs.aws.amazon.com/devicefarm/latest/APIReference/API_ScheduleRun.html) request.